alcantarar/UWM_GitHub_Workshop/README.md

 $ git config --global user.email "EMAIL-ASSOCIATED-WITH-GITHUB-ACCOUNT"
 ```
 ## 3. Installing MATLAB/Python/R
-We setup this tutorial to be used with MATLAB, Python, and R.
+We setup this workshop to be used with MATLAB, Python, and R.
 While Python and R are both free to use and download, MATLAB will require a license.
 Most universities provide students licenses.

 ### MATLAB